 Analysis I analyze this model, establishing both existence and uniqueness of an equilibrium.
 Under this equilibrium, fake reports do not occur at set times, but are rather distributed continuously over time.
-This mixing implies an indifference condition: at any time in which faking might happen, the firm is indifferent between faking immediately and after some short wait.
-Formally, this indifference condition implies an ordinary differential equation (ODE) on the firm's reporting behavior.
+This mixing implies an indifference condition: at any time in which the firm must fake, it must be indifferent between faking immediately and after some short wait.
+Formally, this condition implies an ordinary differential equation (ODE) on the firm's reporting behavior.
 I thus show that the equilibrium is characterized by a system of ODEs, a result which is central to our analysis and guides many of the economic implications that follow.